dthess/RealEstateWebApp/README.md

 Build version is stored in the `gh-pages` branch

 ## TODO
-1. Change color of "important" values
-1. Add a slider under "important" values like CAP rate and CoC return to visualize how good they are
+1. Add gauge to CoC return
-2. Reorganize boxes
+2. Center Amortization table
 1. Create a home page
-1. Use React-Router-Dom to make home page link to roi-calc page
+1. Use React-Router-Dom to make home page link to the dashboard
-1. Organize amortization table better
+2. Host the site on your own domain
+3. Configure Google Adsense